When to Cite a Source

 Other helpful information

-- DOI lookup Search here to see if the article you are citing has a digital object identifier (DOI).
+- DOI (Digital Object Identifier) - DOI lookup: search here to see if the article you are citing has a digital object identifier (DOI).